CSA offers 2 forms of coverage for your goods in transit, standard cargo insurance and an upgraded "all-risk" cargo policy.

 File a Freight Claim

-Claims should be filed promptly to allow investigations to occur while facts are fresh, and must be submitted within 60 days of delivery with full payment of freight charges - minimum $50.
+Claims should be filed promptly to allow investigations to occur while facts are fresh, and must be submitted within 60 days of delivery with full payment of freight charges - a minimum of $50.
 Filing a claim will protect any rights you have under the Bill of Lading.

 As claims are only paid out on the damaged portion, rejecting the whole shipment may result in unnecessary loss of undamaged product and associated revenues.
 CSA is not responsible for any loss incurred from not accepting the freight.

 Ex.
-3 boxes on top row crushed.
+Three boxes on the top row were crushed.

 It is strongly encouraged to take pictures of the freight upon arrival.
 Make sure to depict the nature of the claim and include the packaging in your photos.